MoneyINC Logo

 The violent crime rate is among the metrics used to determine a locale's safety.
 Examples of violent crimes include robbery, murder, forcible rape, and non-negligent manslaughter.
 Property crimes include theft, forgeries, and burglary.

 The violent crime rate in Philadelphia is 139% more than the national average.
-In Philadelphia, you stand 1 in 25 chances of being a victim of violent crime.
-The good news, however, is that the crime rate falls by 3% yearly.
+In Philadelphia, you have a 1 in 123 chance of being a victim of violent crime.
+The good news, however, is that the violent crime rate has fallen recently, showing that Philly continues to become safer.

 Provided that you keep off the problematic neighborhoods, Philadelphia is safe.
 This should therefore be a non-issue for visitors.
 If you insist on visiting the less desirable areas, make sure you exercise extreme caution.

 Among the most dangerous neighborhoods of Philadelphia include Strawberry Mansion, Elmwood, Hunting Park, and Fairhill.
-Let us now deeply analyze the worst areas in Philadelphia below.
+Let us now deeply analyze the worst areas in Philadelphia below and what qualities have established their places on this list.

 10. North Central

 From the name of this neighborhood, it is easy to guess where this neighborhood is located.
-North Central has an estimated population of 21,880 with an average annual salary of $25,296.
-It is considered 3% safer compared to other Pennsylvania cities.
+North Central has an estimated population of 21,880.
+Compared to the national average, this neighborhood has a 524% higher violent crime average, giving a good idea of why this area can be so intimidating.

 Despite being included in the list of Philadelphia's worst neighborhoods, this locale has some exceptional aspects.
 For instance, part of the Temple University campus rests in this neighborhood.
 Apart from that, Girard College sits outside the southwest edge of North Central.

-Even with all the goodies and its small population, the area is faced with a rough economy.
-If you are not a student in this region, prospects won't be bright for you.
+Even with lots of exciting locations and its relatively small population, the area is faced with a rough economy.
+If you are not a student in this region, prospects won’t be bright for you.
 People here struggle with a median income of $25,296 and an unemployment rate of 7.9%.

-According to Road Snacks, the irony of the locale is that even with the famous learning institutions around, local public schools still surfer.
+The irony of the locale is that even with the famous learning institutions around, local public schools still suffer.
 Housing problems and crime engulf this neighborhood.
 North Central is ranked 16th on the list of the most hazardous neighborhoods in Philadelphia.
-Here, you stand 1 in 13 chances of being a violent crime victim.
+About 8% of people will be crime victims in this location, which is a risk most people don’t want to take.

 9. Frankford

 This neighborhood rests on the Northeast side of Philadelphia.
 This town is bounded by Oxford Circle, Frankford Creek, and other towns.
-It is roughly six miles northeast of the Center City.
-Back in the 80s, the place was very scary.
+It is roughly six miles northeast of Center City.
+Back in the 80s, the place was very scary, and while it has certainly evolved since that time, it still endures a lot of struggles for crime, employment, schools, and amenities.

 Frankford was historically separated into East Frankford and Frankford, along with the entire Frankford Avenue neighborhood.
-The separation got Caucasians on the west and African Americans on the east.
-This is a diverse neighborhood with different ethnic groups.
+The separation split Caucasians on the west and African Americans on the east.
+United now, this is a diverse neighborhood with different ethnic groups.

 Like most places in America with different ethnic groups, there is so much racial tension in Frankford.
-For that reason, you would not want to live in this neighborhood.
+For that reason, you may not want to live in this neighborhood, which has poor schools, leading to a graduation rate of about 70% and limited amenities for people looking for tons of parks, restaurants, and entertainment.

 8. Elmwood